-Revive (Post Covid-19) and support Waltham Forest's network of thriving, safe and attractive town centres, maintaining the distinctive role of each and making them accessible to all, helping residents to meet their daily shopping, work, recreational and cultural needs within a 15-minute walk, wheel or cycle from home.
+Support Waltham Forest's thriving, safe and attractive town centres by maintaining their distinctive roles and making them accessible to all.

+Ensure that residents are able to meet their day to day needs within a 15 minute walk, wheel or cycle of their home.
+Conserve and enhance the borough's network of culturally diverse, inclusive and sustainable neighbourhoods and celebrate their locally distinctive character and heritage.

 - 11.1 This section sets out the policies for managing growth and change in the borough's town centres.
-The National Planning Policy Framework (NPPF) (2021) defines main town centre uses as including retail, leisure, entertainment facilities, recreation uses, offices and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+The National Planning Policy Framework (NPPF) defines main town centre uses as including retail, leisure, entertainment facilities, recreation uses, offices and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
 In planning for good, inclusive growth, it is necessary to ensure that there is a good choice and range of town centre uses at the most appropriate locations for existing and future residents. - 11.2 Policies in this chapter of the Plan have been prepared at a time of uncertainty associated with the Covid-19 pandemic.
-Whilst the full effects of the pandemic in the long term are yet to be seen, it is expected that the trend towards changing consumer habits which started prior to Covid-19 will continue accelerated by lifestyle changes associated with greater homeworking and less travel to Central London and other places for work or other economic activity.
+Whilst the full effects of the pandemic in the long term are yet to be seen, it is expected that the trend towards changing consumer habits which started prior to Covid-19 will continue, accelerated by lifestyle changes associated with greater homeworking and less travel to Central London and other places for work or other economic activity.
 Accordingly, it is likely that there will continue to be larger day-time populations working locally for the foreseeable future, presenting an opportunity for the borough's centres to re-imagine themselves to capture local trips and spend that were previously diverted elsewhere. - 11.3 A flexible policy approach has been set out in this chapter to guide and manage change going forward, supported by other initiatives the Council is taking to restore confidence in the borough's town centres and deliver ambitious plans to re-shape them for the future.
-See, for example, the Waltham Forest High Streets Action Plan, June 2020. - 11.4 Prior to the Covid-19 pandemic, an assessment of the need for retail floorspace during the Plan Period (up to 2035) was undertaken as part of the Waltham Forest Retail & Town Centres Study 2019.
-Evidence from the study indicates a reduced requirement for net additional retail floorspace across the Borough in short to medium term.
-For convenience retail, the study indicates a projected need of only 1,700 sqm by 2029 and 3,600 sqm by 2035.
-Comparison retail floorspace need is also projected to be 3,700 sqm by 2029 and 15,000 by 2035.
-The study notes the significant impact upon available net additional quantitative capacity arising from recent retail commitments and also a number of factors including the on-going challenges faced by the UK retail sector generally.
-Crucially, the study also notes that less reliance should be placed upon the 2035 forecast due to the time periods involved, and the NPPF (2021) advises that local authorities can focus on at least 10 years into the future rather than the whole Plan Period.
+See, for example, the Waltham Forest High Streets Action Plan (June 2020). - 11.4 Prior to the Covid-19 pandemic, an assessment of the need for retail floorspace during the Plan Period (up to 2035) was undertaken as part of the Waltham Forest Retail & Town Centres Study (2019).
+Evidence from the study indicates a reduced requirement for net additional retail floorspace across the borough in the short to medium term.
+For convenience retail, the study indicates a projected need of only 1,700sqm by 2029 and 3,600sqm by 2035.
+Comparison retail floorspace need is also projected to be 3,700sqm by 2029 and 15,000sqm by 2035.
+The study notes the significant impact upon available net additional quantitative capacity arising from recent retail commitments and also a number of factors including the ongoing challenges faced by the UK retail sector generally.
+Crucially, the study also notes that less reliance should be placed upon the 2035 forecast due to the time periods involved, and the NPPF advises that local authorities can focus on at least 10 years into the future rather than the whole Plan Period.
 Accordingly, this Local Plan places a reduced weight on 2035 forecasts.